imagemin/imagemin-optipng/readme.md

 ##### interlaced

-Type: `boolean`<br>
+Type: `boolean | undefined | null`<br>
 Default: `false`

-Make images interlaced (progressive rendering).
+Enable [Adam7](https://en.wikipedia.org/wiki/Adam7_algorithm) PNG interlacing on any images that are processed.
 Interlaced images look better when they're loaded partially, but usually interlace makes compression less efficient.
+Set to `undefined  or `null` to keep the same interlacing as the input image.

 ##### errorRecovery